mrkazawa/grid_world/monte_carlo/README.md

 :---: | :---:
 ![first](results/scenario2/env.png?raw=true "first") | ![last](results/scenario2/heat_map.png?raw=true "last")

-The figure in the right show the updated `value_table` after `500 episodes`.
+The figure in the right shows the updated `value_table` after `500 episodes`.
 Assuming the starting point is grid `(1,1)`, the agent moves from grid `(1,1)` to `(1,2)` to `(1,3)` to `(1,4)` to `(2,4)` to `(3,4)` and finally `(3,3)`.
-This is the path that the agent have explored and learnt during the training.
+This is the path that the agent has explored and learned during the training.
 We can see that this path contains grids with higher values.
-This path is **different** from the path in the *scenario 1*.
+This path is **different** from the path in *scenario 1*.
 Thus, we can conclude that the agent can choose one among all of the possible scenarios.

 ![loss](results/scenario2/loss.png?raw=true "loss")

 In our previous scenario, we state that `the spike happens in the loss chart is due to the epsilon value`.
-In this scenario we can surely confirm that statement.
-We can see from the figure that spikes still happens however the frequency of the spike decreases as the episodes continue.
+In this scenario, we can surely confirm that statement.
+We can see from the figure that spikes still happen however the frequency of the spike decreases as the episodes continue.
 This happens as the agent has lesser chance to explore in the later episodes.
 After 400 episodes, we can see that we cannot find any spikes in the chart because at that moment the agent is at `full greedy` or `full exploit` mode.